 For the traffic issue in a city, we could define the problem in detail after getting the answers of 5W1H questions.
-Sample questions of the problem is given below
+Sample questions about the problem are given below:

-Who?
+Who ?
 What ?
 Where ?
 Who are the sufferers?
-Who is recognished?
-What can be done?
-What should be done?
-Where is the problem seen?
-Where else it can occur?
 Who is responsible?
 Who can control it?
-What is the issue?
-Where to start the solution?
 Who all are involved in it?
-What causes the issue? •Where to concentrate more?
 Who needs immediate help?
-What steps are necessary? • Where are the issues severe?
 Who questions it?
 Who identifies it?
-What to be avoided? • Where can we ignore issue? • Who identifies it?
-What may be the reason?
-Where is solution impossible When ?
+What can be done?
+What should be done?
+What is the issue?
+What causes the issue?
+What steps are necessary?
+What to be avoided?
+What may be the reason? • Where is the problem seen? • Where else it can occur? • Where to start the solution? • Where to concentrate more? • Where are the issues severe? • Where can we ignore issue? • Where is solution impossible When ?
 Why?
-How?
+How ?
 When does traffic occurs?
-Why traffic occurs? • How will we find a solution?
-When can we start clearing Why it becomes a problem?
-How to deal with the traffic? the traffic? • When is it more problematic Why should we find a solution to it?
+When can we start clearing the traffic?
+When is it more problematic When to think about a quick solution?
+Why traffic occurs?
+Why it becomes a problem?
+Why should we find a solution to it?
+Why to clear traffic in that city?
+How will we find a solution?
+How to deal with the traffic?
 How to manage the users affected by traffic?
-When to think about a quick Why to clear traffic in that How to solve without solution? city? creating more issues?
-When is traffic ignorable?
-Why can't we ignore traffic?
-How to identify the traffic?
+How to solve without creating more issues?

-- 1. Considering Ashmitha's traffic issue answer the following questions given below in order to help define the problem. - a.
+1. Considering Ashmitha's traffic issue answer the following questions given below to help define the problem.

+a.
 Who is the sufferer of the Problem?